changliao1025/swaty/README.md

-# PySWAT
+# swaty
-PySWAT is a Python library to support SWAT simulation.
+swaty is a Python library to support SWAT simulation.

 # Content